 The Federal Energy Management Program (FEMP) provides acquisition guidance and Federal efficiency requirements for light fixtures or luminaires.
 The luminaires product category is very broad and covers a wide variety of lighting products.
 Both ENERGY STAR and FEMP provide programmatic guidance for various types of luminaires.
 See Table 2 for more information about which types of light fixtures are covered by which program (FEMP or ENERGY STAR).
-Federal laws and executive orders mandate that agencies meet these efficiency requirements in all procurement and acquisition actions that are not specifically exempted by law.
+Federal laws and requirements mandate that agencies meet these efficiency requirements in all procurement and acquisition actions that are not specifically exempted by law.

 For luminaire types covered by ENERGY STAR, manufacturers display the ENERGY STAR label on complying models.
 Check the qualified products list maintained on the ENERGY STAR website for the most up-to-date commercial light fixture efficiency levels and product specification information, and a list of qualified light fixtures.
 For luminaire types covered by FEMP, product efficiency requirements are provided in the relevant product overview guidance.
 See table 2 for more information.

 Meeting Energy Efficiency Requirements for Luminaires (Light Fixtures)